dimp-s/YifyMovieScraper/README.md

 # YifyMovieScraper

 Hi.
 This web app helps you download the torrents for trending movies from the [yify-movies](yts.mx) website.
-Made using java springboot.
-Thanks.
+Made using java springboot and the Jsoup library for scraping.

 After cloning and running the project, you can test the following apis using your preferred api request app or your browser for now: